Guillermo-Hidalgo-Gadea/Seminar-TrackingAnimalBehavior/_sources/Exercise1.md

 **Documentation:** https://boris.readthedocs.io/en/v7/
 **Sourcecode:** https://github.com/olivierfriard/BORIS

-## Documentation
-Check the BORIS documentation for more background and tips on how to get started.

-<iframe src="http://www.boris.unito.it/pages/documentation.html" frameborder="0.1" width="800" height="600"></iframe>

 ## Install BORIS
 To install BORIS follow the instructions [here](http://www.boris.unito.it/pages/download_win).
 On Windows, downloading and extracting the portable version will be sufficient to get you started.
 Run the **start_boris.bat** script to start the graphical user interface.